Enter your postcode

 Divestment – zero investment in fossil fuel companies as soon as possible.

-5. They have identified 12,705 neighbourhoods in England Wales where there is very high, acute or extreme social flood risk to surface flooding and 437 to coastal or river flooding.
+5. Researchers have identified 12,705 neighbourhoods in England and Wales where there’s very high, acute or extreme social flood risk of surface flooding and 437 of coastal or river flooding.
 These neighbourhoods are identified by assessing potential flood exposure with 12 factors representing social vulnerability, such as income, heath, age and housing tenure and using geographical areas identified by the Office of National Statistics (LSOA areas) with average population size of 1600 people.
 Friends of the Earth does not have access to data on which geographical areas these are.
-Further information is available at Sayers, P.B., Horritt, M., Penning Rowsell, E., and Fieth, J. (2017) Present and future flood vulnerability, risk and disadvantage: A UK scale assessment.
-A report for the Joseph Rowntree Foundation published by Sayers and Partners LLP and the Climate Just website (www.climatejust.org.uk).
+Further information is available at Sayers et al (2017), Present and future flood vulnerability, risk and disadvantage: A UK scale assessment and the Climate Just website.

 6. Well insulated means having an Energy Performance Certificate (EPC) rating of A, B or C. The data for all properties is published regularly by the government.
 Our estimates are based on the proportion of properties with A, B, or C ratings and the proportion with lower.
 The number of EPCs is now so large in every local authority area that robust estimates are possible.